-The AliEn monitoring is based on the MonALISA framework [R2], which is used to collect and aggregate all relevant information about jobs, resources and services.
+All the AliEN monitoring is based on the MonALISA framework [R2], which is used to collect and aggregate all relevant information about jobs, resources and services.
 The MonALISA information repository can also be used to take automatic actions depending on the information received.

-The current version of AliEn is implemented in Perl, mainly because of the wide availability of reusable Open Source modules, which provide a complete security support, a full featured SOAP platform and easy Web integration.
+AliEN is coded in Perl, mainly because of the wide availability of reusable Open Source modules, which provide a complete security support, a full featured SOAP platform and easy Web integration.